Vital-Fernandez/lime/docs/source/index.rst

    provide a working knowledge of the library algorithms.

    🌀 To learn more about the library design check the :ref:`inputs <inputs>` and :ref:`profile fitting <profileFitting>` documentation.
-The library functions manual is found at the :ref:`API <api>`.
+The library functions description can be found at the :ref:`API <api>`.

-   📈 The outputs physical description can be found in the :ref:`measurements <measurements_page>` documentation.
+   📈 The outputs physical description is available in the :ref:`measurements <measurements_page>` documentation.

 .. :ref:`doc-tree`